JustinAlchemicTech/Complex-GPT-Chatbot-Interface-AD/README.md

 <h2> Python Files: </h2>

-- embedding_and_indexing.py: This file contains the functions and code related to generating embeddings and creating an index (if required) for your dataset.
+- Several embedding and indexing.py: These files contain the functions and code related to generating embeddings and creating an index (if required) for your dataset.
 It includes functions for loading data, preprocessing, embedding generation, and indexing.

 - response_chatbot.py: This file contains the functions and code for interacting with the chatbot, such as sending user input to the model and receiving responses.
 It includes functions for processing user input, calling the appropriate APIs (like GPT-3.5 Turbo), and formatting the responses.